simonmika/egmontmika.com/content/blog/how-to-start-a-church-2.md

 Yet, there is another way.

 You don’t need all of this, not even money.
-Instead of starting an organisation with a programme, you could rather think of igniting a process.
+Instead of starting an organisation with a programme, you could rather ignite a process of disciple making.
 And you can do this right where you are, wherever you live, work, study or spend your spare time.
 You start out by making just one disciple of Jesus.
 And then another one, and another.
-One or two at a time, maybe even a couple or a family.
+One or two at a time, sometimes even a couple or a family.

-And by your example, you teach these people to do the same with their relatives and friends.
+And by demonstrating and being an example, you teach these people to do the same with their relatives and friends.

 Your home base is your kitchen table.
 This is where you gather, share your meals, pray, teach, mentor and empower those who want to join you.

 This is where everythings starts.

 Your area of operation is your social network, your family, relatives, friends and collgues.
-Moreover the city, its streets and squares, the parks, shopping centers, restaurants and cafés, the gyms and clubs… any place where you can meet people.
+Then the city, its streets and squares, the parks, shopping centers, restaurants and cafés, the gyms and clubs… any place where you can meet people.

 Sooner or later, there will be a fellowship of Jesus-followers.

 This is church.

-It may seem a lot easier, faster and more rewarding way to rent an auditorium, engage a speaker and a worship team and make enough noise to attract a crowd, then call it “church”.
+It may seem a lot easier, faster and more rewarding way to rent an auditorium, engage a speaker and a worship team and make enough noise to attract a crowd, then call it a “church”.

 The question is, what Jesus would call it.